Users

 This lists all conversations the user is a part of.

-The response is structured the same as when listing all conversations.
+The response is structured similarly to the one when listing all conversations, but it contains additional, user specific fields.

 Ordering is available since API version 2021-02-09